【新プロジェクト始動!】 50代からの再挑戦を綴る雑記ブログを開設 | Kindle本「裏面打法による逆襲」好評発売中!

 Although the lineup consists of only 10 blades, the products are well balanced across different price ranges.

-The most common price range was 25,000–30,000 yen ($167–200 USD), which reflects the brand’s strong competitive focus.
+The most common price range was 25,000–30,000 yen ($167–200 USD), reflecting the brand’s strong competitive focus.

 TIBHAR also offers the “Jager” (38,500 yen / about $257 USD), a single-ply Japanese penhold blade made from premium Japanese Hinoki wood.